-PROXY SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS FOR ANNUAL MEETING OF STOCKHOLDERS TO BE HELD DECEMBER 15, 1998
+PROXY SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS FOR 1998 ANNUAL MEETING OF STOCKHOLDERS

-The undersigned hereby authorizes and appoints Stephen J. Doyle and Lisa W. Zappala, and each of them, as proxies with full power of substitution in each, to vote all shares of Common Stock, par value \$.10 per share, of Aspen Technology, Inc. held of record as of the close of business on Monday, October 26, 1998 by the undersigned at the Annual Meeting of Stockholders to be held at 3:00 p.m., local time, at the principal corporate offices of Aspen Technology, Inc. located at Ten Canal Park, Cambridge, Massachusetts 02141, and at any adjournments thereof, on all matters that may properly come before said meeting.
+The undersigned hereby authorizes and appoints Stephen J. Doyle and Lisa W. Zappala, and each them, as proxies with full power of substitution in each, to vote all shares of common stock, par value \$.10 per share, of Aspen Technology, Inc. held of record by the undersigned as of the close of business on Monday, October 26, 1998, at the Annual Meeting of Stockholders to be held at principal corporate offices of Aspen Technology, Inc. located at Fourth Floor, Ten Canal Park, Cambridge, Massachusetts 02141, and at any adjournments thereof, on all matters that may properly come before said meeting.